Judge Advocate General

 The current Judge Advocate General (JAG) is His Honour Judge Alan Large (pictured).

 The judges who preside in the Court Martial are called Judge Advocates.
 This is a historic title; they are judges alone and have no advocacy role.
 Judge Advocates also preside over the Summary Appeal Court (equivalent to a Circuit Judge hearing appeals from the Magistrates’ Court), and the Service Civilian Court (a special court to hear cases overseas involving civilians who are subject to Service discipline).
 All Judge Advocates are members of the independent judiciary, appointed on merit by the independent Judicial Appointments Commission, and all are civilians, although some have served in the Armed Forces.
+They are employed by the Ministry of Justice.

 The Judge Advocate General (JAG) is the senior Judge Advocate and the judicial head of the Service Courts.
-This is an entirely standalone role meaning that the JAG is not supervised by any other judge and he does not come under the authority of any Presiding Judge nor the Lord Chief Justice.
+This is an entirely standalone role meaning that the JAG is not supervised by any other judge and he does not come under the authority of any Presiding Judge nor the Lady Chief Justice.
 The Service Justice System as a whole comes under the responsibility of the Ministry of Defence.
 The JAG is appointed by His Majesty the King by means of Letters Patent, on the recommendation of the Lord Chancellor.
 The JAG is not a General of the Army; the word “general” signifies broad oversight, as in Secretary-General, Attorney-General, etc.

 As judicial head of the Service Courts, the JAG has an important role in working with central government to ensure that the system operates effectively.
 This involves liaison with the Ministry of Defence, the Service Prosecuting Authority, the Military Court Service, the Services and other agencies both directly and through the small Office of the Judge Advocate General (OJAG) which operates as a Private Office.
 The JAG’s Letters Patent give authority over all Service personnel in relation to the business of the courts and provide the authority to issue sentencing guidelines and practice directions for the Service Courts.
 Within the Service Courts, the JAG also specifies which judge is to sit on each case.